This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Modified Barium Swallow

 A modified barium swallow (MBS) is an x-ray procedure used to examine problems with swallowing.
-Liquid barium is a white, chalky solution that helps caregivers see the pictures more clearly.
+Liquid barium is a white, chalky solution that helps healthcare providers see the pictures more clearly.
 Barium is mixed with liquids and foods to show how they are swallowed.
-This helps caregivers decide what liquids or foods are safe for you to eat.
+This helps healthcare providers decide what liquids or foods are safe for you to eat.
 MBS may also detect if food or liquids go into your airways.

 The week before your procedure:

 - Write down the correct date, time, and location of your procedure.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - Ask your healthcare provider if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your healthcare provider.
 Tell your provider if you are allergic to any medicine.
 Tell your provider if you use any herbs, food supplements, or over-the-counter medicine.

 - Tell the healthcare provider if you have ever had an allergic reaction to contrast solution.